-19. SHARE OPTION PLANS
+20. SHARE-BASED COMPENSATION PLANS

 In November 2006, the Company adopted a stock option scheme (the "2006 Option Plan") which allows the Company to offer a variety of incentive awards to employees, directors and consultants of the Company (the "2006 Option Plan Participants").
 Under the 2006 Option Plan, the Company may issue options to the 2006 Option Plan Participants to purchase not more than 10,799,685 ordinary shares.
-All options granted under the 2006 Option Plan would expire on November 30, 2016 and generally vest over 3 to 5 years.
+All options granted under the 2006 Option Plan will expire on November 30, 2016 and generally vest over 3 to 5 years.